How To Pay for Compass

 Professional Development Funds

 Departments or institutions often allocate (typically annually) dedicated funds or discretionary funds for faculty professional development.
 Check with your department and offices that support faculty development (e.g., Office of Faculty Affairs) at your institution to explore this option.
+For postdocs, we recommend asking the Office of Postdoctoral Affairs at your institution about providing professional development support.

 NIH or Other Funding Agency Career Development Award Funds